I just need to go there for a moment…

 Here’s the thing, I don’t believe in starting my day by punishing myself.
 My morning sets the tone for the entire day.
 If anything, my evening routine is more important because it allows me to have a stress-free morning routine.

 For years, I was forced to wake up at 5 a.m. and run a mile in the cold before an hour of dance practice.
 I hated waking up early because it was literally painful.
-There was no reward in waking up 2-3 hours before everyone else and exhausting myself before going to school, then to a part-time job, before doing homework and having some sliver of a personal life before going to bed.
-With my limited time, I started cutting out the important (sleep and study) to make room for what made me happy.
+To me, there was no reward in waking up 2-3 hours before everyone else and exhausting myself before going to school, then to a part-time job before staying up late to do homework and start all over again.

 Make Your Morning Routine Your, “Me Time.”